galaxyproject/training-material/faqs/galaxy/dataset_tool_erorrs_metadata.md

 ---
-title: Missing or Incomplete Dataset metadata
+title: Tool Errors related to Metadata
 area: datasets
 description:  Finding and Correcting Metadata
 layout: faq
 ---

+Tools can error when the wrong dataset attributes (metadata) are assigned.
+Some of these wrong assignments may be:
+ - Tool Outputs, which are automatically assigned without user action.
+ - Incorrect autodetection of datatypes, which need manual modification
+ - Undectected attributes, which require user action (example: assigning database to newly uploaded data).

 How to notice missing Dataset Metadata:
 - Dataset will not be downloaded when using the disk icon
 - Tools error when using a previously successfully used specific dataset
 - Tools error with a message that ends with: ``OSError: [Errno 2] No such file or directory.``

 Solution:

-Click on the the dataset's {% icon galaxy-pencil %} ✏️ to reach the _Edit Attributes_ forms and click either:
+Click on the the dataset's pencil icon {% icon galaxy-pencil %} to reach the _Edit Attributes_ forms and do one of the following as applies:
 - **Directly reset metadata**
   - Find the tab for the metadata you want to change, make the change, and save.
 - **Autodetect metadata**